iamkoch/pubsub-ui/README.md

 ## 📝 License

-This project is open source.
-See the repository for license details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.